denesb/scylla-gce-tools/README.md

 ## Troubleshooting

-Each script that executes commands on multiple nodes (prepare and foreach) will create a logfile for each node the command is executed on.
+Each command that operates on multiple nodes will create a logfile for each node the command is executed on.
+The logfiles will be named:
-The logfiles will be named: `{node_name}.log`.
+`{node_name}.log`.